 So, a 95% LTV mortgage is where you stump up 5% of the property’s value and borrow the remaining 95%.
 If you’re buying your first home, the 5% will be in the form of a deposit – a cold, hard chunk of cash, most likely from your savings.
 If you’re remortgaging or moving house, you can use the equityThe value of how much of your property you actually own, usually as a result of your deposit and repayments. you have in your property as a deposit.

 For example, if you wanted to buy a £300,000 property, you would need to contribute a deposit (or equity) of £15,000 (5%) for an LTV of 95%.
 Any less than that, and you would struggle to find a mortgage, although there are some 100% LTV mortgages available.

-Buying your first home with a 95% mortgage
+How can I buy my first home with a 95% mortgage?

-Another option is to use one of the government’s Help To Buy schemes such as Shared Ownership, which lets you buy a 25% share of the property to begin with – and then scale up your ownership over time.
-Because you’re only buying 25% up-front, you have to raise a smaller mortgage and deposit.
+Another option is to use one of the government’s Help To Buy schemes – often only available to first-time buyers.
+The Shared Ownership scheme lets you buy a 25 to 75% share of the property to begin with – and then potentially scale up your ownership over time (which you do at the market value at the time, not from the time you first bought it).
+As you are only buying a portion of the property, you can raise a smaller deposit towards your mortgage.

-If you have a positive equity in your current home – if your home is worth more than what remains of your mortgage – then you can use that equity as a deposit for a remortgage at your current location, or a new mortgage for moving home.
+If you have a positive equity in your current home – that is, if your home is worth more than what remains of your mortgage – you can use that equity as a deposit for a remortgage in your current property, or a new mortgage for moving house.

-You can usually find out your principal mortgage debt by looking at your most recent statement from the lender – or alternatively, phone them up and ask.
-You can find out the rough value of your home by doing some research online – or ask an estate agent for a valuation.
+Check your most recent statement from the lender to find out your principal mortgage debt – or phone and ask.
+You can find out the rough value of your home by doing some research online, or asking an estate agent for a valuation.